Bournemouth pioneer use of Sherylle Calder's EyeGym

 “That’s true – but you can get even better.
 The more you train these skills, the better you will get.
 Even the players who are really good can get better.
 That’s the message I’ve been trying to get across.”

-Calder has been handed the task of improving the visual awareness of the club’s eight full-time goalkeepers – four of them are in the first-team squad, four in the academy - with the expectation that her remit will extend to the outfield players next season.
+Calder was handed the task of improving the visual awareness of the club’s eight full-time goalkeepers – four of them are in the first-team squad, four in the academy - with the expectation that her remit will extend to the outfield players next season.

 “The important thing initially was to get something in place – we didn’t want to do too much too quickly,” Roberts explained.